Photographs by Massimo Iannetti

 Best public art to see in the East End’s Bow and Globe Town

-And yet, while taking these pictures and researching the history behind each work, one realises that the facet of the unknown is not accidental.
-It seems like they are there for us to discover, inviting us to learn and explore.
-In order to feel we belong ‘somewhere’, we can look at them as a common good, a public tool to remember we are part of a common history that still ties us together.
+It seems like they are there for us to discover, inviting us to learn through our exploration.
+In order to feel we belong ‘somewhere’, we can look at them as a public tool to remember we share a common history.

 Blind Beggar and His Dog